Ntsekees/Nahaiwa/grammar/src/morphology/roles/noun-roles.md

 Below is an explanation of the functions of the other core cases mentioned in the second table above.

 • The Extensional Case, or ‘Affixal Case’, is governed by certain extensional prefixes, which intoduces a new participant to the relationship expressed by the verb.
-For example, a causative extensional prefix will add a ‘causer’ participant, which will then be accessible via the Affixal Case.
+For example, a causative extensional prefix will add a ‘causer’ participant, which will then be accessible via the Extensional Case.

 ```
 ┌───────────────